 Now that we have given some thought to the subjects above, let’s do some thinking about thinking, and about how our thinking affects our whole lives.
 We surely want to be able to grow in our thinking, we surely want to explore new concepts and ideas, we surely want to embrace new experiences.
 Or do we?
 Do we think that what we already know is all that there is to know?
 Do we think that we have everything all worked out?

 We need to use all the life skills that we have if we are to grow in experience, and therefore in understanding.
-Understanding rarely leads to experience, but experience always leads to understanding.
+Understanding rarely leads to genuine experience, but experience always leads to genuine understanding.
 Both of one kind or another.
 Let’s consider some life skills and see how we can use them to help us to grow and mature.
 Let’s consider how, in whatever circumstances that we find ourselves, we can go beyond requirements, rise above the normal, and surprise ourselves as well as others.

 Wherever you go, either on your own or with someone else, watch other people.
 Observe behaviour and mannerisms and ask yourself questions about what you see.
 Pick up also on delays in people replying, the way things are said that might be unusual, the pose in which a person is, the unexpected answer to a question, and so on.
 Watch people who are on the edge of the main action or discussion, and observe and gain wisdom as you watch and listen.
 You will potentially learn a great deal by watching people who are not part of the main conversation or action.
 You will see those people who are either excluded, or who have excluded themselves.

 As I said already with regard to films, be aware of small details!
 Little incidents and throwaway words and gestures can be very important in helping you to discern people, to know people, and to understand people.
-When you are with people but in the background, you will sometimes go mostly unnoticed by the main characters around you.
+When you are with people but you are in the background, you will sometimes go mostly unnoticed by the main characters around you.
 Watch the people in the background or sideground who are not main characters.
 Watch out for the small, but important, details that are easily missed.

 You can learn a great deal about people by observing them in their various settings, moods, environments, and so on.
 This is especially true when people are relaxing or playing.
 You can learn a lot about people and from people when they are relaxed and enjoying themselves.
 People who are relaxed and enjoying recreation may often say and do things that they would not normally say and do in the course of daily life.